silver-hornet/silver-hornet.github.io/_posts/2020-09-14-prototype-number-wizard.md

 The AI should instead check against some other value that doesn’t change.
 We know the range should always be between 1 and 1000, inclusive.
 So the min and max values should check against that.
 They shouldn’t be free to change themselves to whatever they would like.

 So to solve this first issue, we could serialize two new variables (gameMin and gameMax) at the top of the script, then set their values to 1 and 1000 in the Inspector.
 Then back in the script we can use `Mathf.Clamp` to clamp all guesses to between the gameMin and gameMax values.
-The gameMin and gameMax

     void Start()
     {